Shift3/dj-starter/README.md

 cookiecutter gh:Shift3/dj-starter
 ```

-The generator will prompt you for a few details about your project, once
-done, it will create a django project for you in a directory named
-whatever you choose as the `project_slug`.
-After generation, view the
-`README.md` for instructions on how to develop and deploy the project.
+The generator will prompt you for a few details about your project, once done, it will create a django project for you in a directory named whatever you choose as the `project_slug`.
+After generation, view the `README.md` for instructions on how to develop and deploy the project.

+Be sure to get this pushed up to a `Shift3` repository by creating a repository on our github org and following the instructions.

 ## The Batteries